VulnHub/ctf-writeups/2016/internetwache/exp80.md

             0x080488bd      c3             ret
 ```

-The summarize the above function.
 Basically this function opens "flag.txt", reads the contents, and prints it back out to stdout.
 We can find where the function starts by subtracting some bytes from 0x808875 and looking for the function prologue:

 ```
 [0x00000200]> pd -10@0x8048875